Code-Institute-Submissions/milestone_3_project/README.md

 * A range of potential users were asked to test the app.
 * These included targeted profesionals of different ages.
-* A range of devices were used including, desktops, ipads, phones and laptops (detailed above).
+* A range of devices were used including, desktops, ipads, phones and laptops (types detailed above).
+* User feedback indicated that the app was suitable across all devices, and its clear interface made use straightforward and easy to use.
+Many of the users (current education workers) indicated they are usually anxious about using ICT in school, however found this app straightforward and less anxiety inducing than most other apps.

 No broken links or errors were reported by users.